DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 * Kopia is a single ~35MB binary file.
-* Backups are stored in a **repository** that needs to be created first, and is always encrypted.
+* Backups are stored in a **repository** that needs to be created first, and is always encrypted.<br>
-  * Before any action, Kopia needs to connect to a repo.
+  Before any action, Kopia needs to connect to a repo.
 * **Snapshots**, apart from typical meaning, kopia also uses the term for targets(paths) that are being backed up.
 * **Policy** is a term used to define behavior of the backup/repo,